Training Manual

 Appendix A: Source Traceability

-This appendix is for document maintainers.
+This appendix is for the document maintainer.
 It maps each module and lesson to the application screen(s) from which the content was derived.

 Module / Lesson Source Screen(s) Route(s)

-FS-1: Working with Product Grids Search, Search Detail, Home /search, /search/[collection], /
+FS-1: Working with Product Grids Search, Search Detail /search, /search/[collection]

-FS-2: Using Sort Controls Search, Search Detail /search, /search/[collection]
+FS-3: Understanding Sort Options Search, Search Detail /search, /search/[collection]

-Module 1, Lesson 1.1: Exploring the Home Screen Home /
+Lesson 1.1: Understanding the Home Screen Layout Home /

-Module 2, Lesson 2.2: Browsing Products by Collection Search Detail /search/[collection]
+Lesson 2.3: Browsing Products by Collection Search Detail /search/[collection]

-Module 2, Lesson 2.3: Sorting Search and Collection Results Search, Search Detail /search, /search/[collection]
+Lesson 2.4: Sorting a Collection Search Detail /search/[collection]

-Module 2, Lesson 2.4: Interpreting Search Results and Empty States Search, Search Detail /search, /search/[collection]
+Lesson 2.5: Interpreting Search and Collection Results Search, Search Detail /search, /search/[collection]

-Module 3, Lesson 3.1: Navigating to a Product Detail Page Product Detail /product/[handle]
+Lesson 3.1: Reading a Product Detail Page Product Detail /product/[handle]

-Module 3, Lesson 3.4: Selecting Product Variants Product Detail /product/[handle]
+Lesson 3.3: Selecting Product Variants Product Detail /product/[handle]

-Module 3, Lesson 3.5: Adding a Product to Your Cart Product Detail /product/[handle]
+Lesson 3.4: Adding a Product to Your Cart Product Detail /product/[handle]

-Module 3, Lesson 3.6: Exploring Related Products Product Detail /product/[handle]
+Lesson 3.5: Exploring Related Products Product Detail /product/[handle]

 Capstone Exercise Home, Search, Search Detail, Product Detail, Item Detail /, /search, /search/[collection], /product/[handle], /[page]